Seems to be enlarged from 3-bay "half house "

 Themes: architectural, community development

 67 Bartlet St. was formerly numbered 61 Bartlet St in 1900.
-The two family home south end is listed as 22 Morton St.
+The two family home east side is #67 Bartlet St. and the west side is listed as 22 Morton St.

 Frances M. Brainerd purchased the property on Sept.
-3, 1924 and in May 1949 Frances placed the property in both her name and her sister's Gladys Brainerd.
+3, 1924 and in May 1949 Frances placed the property in both her and her sister Gladys Brainerd names.
 Frances died on Sept.
 11, 1959 and Gladys became sole heir.
 Gladys lived in the two family house at #22 Morton.

 Karen Courtenay shared the following information on the homes: "Amazingly, 15 people were living in the house at the 1900 census - most of them theological academy students under the care of two widows, one on each side of the house.
 I suspect the poor servants were living in one or both of the attics!
 We knew the students had been here, since one of them wrote his name with a diamond on my west bedroom window - none of these particular ones, though.
 Then in 1910 there were only four people living in the house."

 1900 census - 22 Morton – 67 Bartlet St residents (15 people in house)